isomerpages/moe-spectrasec/_i-am-a/Parent/Sexuality Education.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Recognise the importance of monitoring and managing our emotional reactions,
+<p>recognise the importance of monitoring and managing our emotional reactions,
 in helpful ways that are reflective of our values and principles</p>
 </li>
 <li>
-<p>Recognise that there are different forms of love (e.g. familial, platonic,
+<p>recognise that there are different forms of love (e.g. familial, platonic,
 romantic love)</p>
 </li>
 <li>
-<p>Recognise the importance and understand what builds healthy and supportive
+<p>recognise the importance of, and understand what builds healthy and supportive
 relationships, both online and offline</p>
 </li>
 <li>
-<p>Understand what dating is, and recognise that the readiness and interest
+<p>understand what dating is, and recognise that the readiness and interest
 in dating vary among individuals</p>
 </li>
 </ul>